Is WORM Technology the missing piece in your ransomware defence?

 With local organisations being such an appealing target for cybercriminals, it has never been more important to ensure you have the right security in place.
 What’s clear is that making archive data immutable with WORM technology is now the best line of defence – delivering effective protection right where the data resides and protecting against the rising ransomware threat.

-Take a free 30-minute demo and see how Waterford Technologies can keep your organisation out of ransomware news.
+Lets organise a 30-minute demo and see how Waterford Technologies can help your organisation better manage its data to mitigate the risk of a ransomware attack.

 Head of Marketing